willinabus/app-template-custom-shipping-rates/README.md

 You can now install the app on a Wix site with server code running locally.

-> **Note:** Remember to revert to the deployment URLs in the Wix Dev Center when you are ready to switch your app to production server deployment.
+> **Note:** Remember to revert to the deployment URLs in the App Dashboard when you are ready to switch your app to production server deployment.
 You'll need to reinstall the app for the change to take effect.

 ## Extend and customize the app